John Page (Virginia politician): Politician

-Page became the Governor of Virginia in 1802 and served until 1805.
-After his term ended (since the state constitution forbade re-election), Page accepted a federal appointment as United States commissioner of loans for Virginia and held office until his death.
+Page became the Governor of Virginia in 1802 and served three consecutive one-year terms until 1805, the maximum allowed by the state constitution.
+After the end of his tenure, Page accepted a federal appointment as United States commissioner of loans for Virginia and held office until his death.

 Personal life

-In 1765, Page married Frances Burwell (1745–1784), daughter of Col. Robert "Robin" Burwell.
-Together, Frances and John were the parents of twelve children, though only seven lived to adulthood: Mann (1766-1813), Robert (1770-?), Sally (1771-?), Alice (1775-?), Frances (1777-?), Francis (1781-?), and Judith (1783-?).
-Of the seven who survived to adulthood, five married children of Gov. Thomas Nelson, thereby forging a significant alliance between the Page and Nelson families, there was also Burwell blood on both sides, the Burwells by these marriages becoming close relatives of the Page and Nelson families for at least three generations.
+In 1765, Page married Frances Burwell, daughter of Col. Robert "Robin" Burwell.
+Together, Frances and John were the parents of twelve children, though only seven lived to adulthood: Mann (1766–1813), Robert (1770-?), Sally (1771-?), Alice (1775-?), Frances (1777-?), Francis (1781-?), and Judith (1783-?).
+Of the seven who survived to adulthood, five married children of Gov. Thomas Nelson, thereby forging a significant alliance between the Page and Nelson families; there was also Burwell blood on both sides, the Burwells by these marriages becoming close relatives of the Page and Nelson families for at least three generations.

-After the death of his first wife in 1784, Page remarried, this time to early American poet Margaret Lowther Page (1759–1835), who hosted a vibrant literary salon at the Rosewell Plantation.
+After the death of his first wife in 1784, Page remarried, this time to early American poet Margaret Lowther Page, who hosted a literary salon at the Rosewell Plantation.
 Page, himself also a poet, wrote several poems about national political issues, including Shays' Rebellion and the Virginia Religious Disestablishment Act (Virginia Statute for Religious Freedom).
 He and Margaret were parents to eight children.
 However, only three lived to see adulthood: Margaret (1790-?), Barbara(1795-?), and Lucy (1807-?).
 Page's niece by marriage, Judith Lomax, was also a poet.

 Page died in Richmond, Virginia, on October 11, 1808.
 He was interred in St. John's Churchyard in Richmond.